 - 3 cloves garlic – finely chopped

-- 3 tbsp ground almond mixed with enough water to make a thick paste (around 6 tbsp water)
+- 3 tablespoon ground almonds – mixed with enough water to make a thick (paste around 6 tablespoon water)

 - 1 cup water

-- 400g tin butter beans – drained and rinsed
+- 400 g butter beans – drained and rinsed

-- 4 tbsp almond flakes – you can buy toasted ones or toast them at home (we'll cover that)
+- 4 tablespoon almond flakes – you can buy toasted ones or toast them at home (as below)

-- Put a splash of oil in a large pan and bring to a medium heat.
+- Put a splash of oil in a large pan and bring to a medium heat.1 teaspoon oil

-- Add the onion, cinnamon stick and cardamom pods, cooking until the onion is soft and translucent.
+- Add the onion, cinnamon stick and cardamom pods, cooking until the onion is soft and translucent.1 onion, 1 cinnamon stick, 3 cardamom pods

-- Chuck in the rest of the spices, garlic and ginger, then cook for a couple of minutes until fragrant.
+- Chuck in the rest of the spices, garlic and ginger, then cook for a couple of minutes until fragrant.1 tablespoon fresh ginger, 3 cloves garlic, 1 teaspoon turmeric powder, 1.5 teaspoon ground coriander, ⅛ teaspoon chilli powder

 - Next add the purée, almond paste and water.
-Stir it all together and bring up to a simmer.
+Stir it all together and bring up to a simmer.2 tablespoon tomato purée, 3 tablespoon ground almonds, 1 cup water

 - Get the vegetables and butter beans in the pan, stir them through and simmer for 10 minutes, stirring occasionally.
-During cooking, if it starts to look a bit dry, add a bit more water – but remember we’ll be adding yoghurt at the end, which will add more sauce!
+During cooking, if it starts to look a bit dry, add a bit more water – but remember we’ll be adding yoghurt at the end, which will add more sauce!400 g butter beans, 6 carrots, 2 courgettes

 - While the veg is simmering, it’s a great time to toast the almond flakes!
 Put a frying pan over a low heat (no oil) and add the almond flakes.
 Stir them regularly and be careful not to burn them – they turn quickly!
 You’re looking for a golden-brown colour.
-Once they’re done set aside for later.
+Once they’re done set aside for later.4 tablespoon almond flakes

-- After the vegetables and butter beans have simmered for 10 minutes, turn off the heat and stir through the yoghurt and a good pinch of salt (to taste).
+- After the vegetables and butter beans have simmered for 10 minutes, turn off the heat and stir through the yoghurt and a good pinch of salt (to taste).8 tablespoon vegan yoghurt

-- Serve your vegetable pasanda topped with the toasted almond flakes.
+- Serve your vegetable pasanda topped with the toasted almond flakes.4 tablespoon almond flakes